tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 # Steps after flashing the firmware
 Your pedal will not move initially after flashing.
 You'll have to open the SimHub plugin, connect to your pedal and send a config with non-zero PID values.
 Recommended PID values are:

 P=0.2-0.4

 I=50-150

 D=0.

 After sending the inital config, please power cycle the pedal and apply pressure.
 The pedal should move now.

+# Error handling
+## Pedal doesn't move after initial setup
+1. Make sure, that you followed the above instructions.
+The default PID values are set to 0 thus the pedal will not move.
+You have to send non-zero PID values and restart the pedal to the pedal in order to observe pedal travel.
+2. Open the serial monitor in Arduino IDE, set baudrate to 921600 and restart the pedal.
+You should see some debug info.
+Make a screenshot and kindly ask in the Discord server for help.

 # Misc